-Creation of pedestrian and green spaces - the concept of the walkable city, as well as the concept of a resilient city, contribute to changing the goals and paradigms of urban development.
-The programs of urban environment modernization in Moscow and other cities of the world and Russia in recent years have opened up the city's space for citizens, changed the map of attraction points, ways of traveling around the city and consumption of urban space.
-Evaluation of the effects of urban design renewal remains a complex task at the intersection of economics, sociology, management and cultural studies.
+The creation of pedestrian areas and green spaces – the concept of a walkable city, and the concept of a resilient city, all factors in the changing goals and paradigms of urban development.
+Programs to modernize the urban environment, which have been taking place in Moscow and other cities in Russia and around the world in recent years, have opened up the city’s space for citizens.
+These have changed the distribution of popular areas in the city, the means of travelling around the city, and the use of urban space.
+Evaluating the effects of this kind of updated urban design is a complex task at the intersection of economics, sociology, management and cultural studies.

 - What tasks should the improvement solve?

-- How large-scale projects of improvement affect the city?
+- How do large-scale improvement projects affect the city?

-- How to measure these effects in terms of economy, trust, health, comfort?
+- How can we measure these effects in terms of the economy, trust, health, and comfort?